phorton1/base-apps-gitMUI/docs/git_submodules.md

 	git submodule update --recursive --remote

+	NOTE THIS DOES NOT MOVE THE LOCAL SUBMODULE TO the remote master's head.
+It merely fetches it, allowing you to then do a "git pull" or "git rebase" that updates the head.
+EVEN THOUGH you will still get a delta in the parent project, it would be futile to 'commit' that delta until after the local submodule is brought up to the remote head.

 On the rPi, which alreaady had a myIOT project, after my built-in ServiceUpdate, it had the submodule, but an empty directy.
 ServiceUpdate.pm, of course, did not handle the submodule update.
 I had to the submodule